hhvm/user-documentation/guides/hack/03-async/07-guidelines.md

 ## Use `join` in non-async functions

 Imagine you are making a call to an `async` function `join_async()` from a non-async scope.
-In order to obtain your desired results, you must `join()` in order to get the result from a wait handle.
+In order to obtain your desired results, you must `join()` in order to get the result from an awaitable.

 @@ guidelines-examples/join.php @@